 Campbell expects fiscal year 2018 sales to be flat to down 2 percent, which translates to $7.89 billion to $7.73 billion, and adjusted profit to be $3.04 to $3.11 per share.

 Analysts on average had expected revenue of $8.01 billion and earnings of $3.19 per share, according to Thomson Reuters I/B/E/S.

-Analysts on average had expected a profit of 55 cents per share and revenue of $1.69 billion.
+Analysts on average had expected a profit of 55 cents per share and revenue of $1.69 billion for the company's fourth quarter.
 (Reporting by Gayathree Ganesan in Bengaluru; Editing by Shounak Dasgupta)